kharo019/portfolioWebsite/README.md

 ## 🤖Introduction
 By developing this project, I gained hands-on experience in crafting immersive web experiences, mastering 3D libraries, and implementing engaging animations.
 The combination of creativity and technical skills showcased in this project serves as an excellent learning opportunity for developers like myself seeking to enhance their portfolio and captivate users with cutting-edge web design.

+## 🚨Tutorial
+I want to credit [JavaScriptMastery](https://www.youtube.com/watch?v=0fYi8SGA20k) for providing a video demonstration and its effectiveness in understanding using these TechStack technologies and continue learning from JavaScript Mastery

 ## ⚙️TechStack
--React.js
--Three.js
+- React.js
+- Three.js
--React Three Fiber
+- React Three Fiber
--React Three Drei
+- React Three Drei
--Email JS
+- Email JS
--Vite
+- Vite
--Tailwind CSS
+- Tailwind CSS

 ## 🔋Features
 👉 Customizable 3D Hero Section: Includes a 3D desktop model easily customizable to suit specific needs.